nhsbsa-data-analytics/personMatchR/README.md

 - Date of Birth
 - Postcode

+The quality of matching accuracy will be heavily influenced by the formatting of the input data, and the are processing functions available within the package to support this ([see data preparation](#data-preparation)).

 The personMatchR package has different functions available to handle matching, whether the input data is held within data frames or via a connection to database tables: